opennorth/scrapers-ca-ruby/README.md

 # Pupa Scrapers for Canada in Ruby

 The [bulk of Pupa scrapers](http://github.com/opencivicdata/scrapers-ca) for Canada are written in Python.
-This repository was created to integrate more specifically with [MyCityHall.ca](http://mycityhall.ca/).

 ## Getting Started

 Install Git, Ruby 2.x and MongoDB.
-We recommend [RVM](http://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv) to manage your Rubies.
+We recommend [rbenv](https://github.com/sstephenson/rbenv) to manage your Rubies.

 Install the Bundler gem: